 When most people set goals, they set a goal to lose weight, get in shape, earn more money, etc. These goals are all great, however they will most likely not be achieved.
 Why, you ask?
-For one thing, the goal is to general to be achieved.
+For one thing, the goal is too general to be achieved.
 Goals that are too general have no end point.
 You need to be more specific.
-For example, if you need to get in better shape, you need to be more specific about why you want to get in better shape.
+For example, if you want to get in better shape, you need to be more specific about why you want to get in better shape.
 Run a marathon?
 Deadlift 300 lbs?
 Lower cholesterol?
-Also, you need to have a finish line.
-An open ended goal will never end and never be accomplished.
+Also, you need to have a finish line to drive your motivation.

 The other reason these goals will not be accomplished is because they are outcome goals.
 An outcome goal is defined as a big picture goal.
 This type of goal is also not under your control.
 Too many other factors come into play.
-For example, using weight loss as an example, we set a goal of losing 25 lbs in 3 months.
+For example, using weight loss as an example: we set a goal of losing “I want to lose 25 lbs in 3 months”.
 While the goal is specific and does have an end date, there are factors that you have no control over that will affect whether the goal can be reached: not lose enough weight (23 lbs vs. 25 lbs), health issues, environmental factors, your body’s specific metabolic set point, etc.

-If know 3 months from now you want to lose weight.
 What things do you need to change to get there?
 The first thing is to get an idea of what you are eating and make the necessary changes in your diet.
 Plan your meals so you have an idea of how much you eat.
 Next you want to make your exercise program is up to par.
 Are you exercising enough?
 Are you doing the right type of exercise (strength, cardio, etc.)?
 How often do you plan to exercise?
 Once you have an idea of your plan (process goals) you are on your way.
-As your plan in put into action, you will need to constantly check your weight and make any necessary adjustment to keep you on track.
+As your plan is put into action, you will need to constantly check your weight and make any necessary adjustment to keep you on track.

 Whatever your goals are, using process goals to help you reach your big outcome goal is the way to go.
 It will help keep you on track as you move along the timeline you created.
 Make adjustments along way as needed, get help if needed and you will be on your way to crushing your goals.